marthasmunches/marthasmunches.github.io/_posts/2017-10-01-learning-how-to-make-frittata.md

 Flavours that I want to try next time are one sweet and one savoury.

 The savoury one first is chicken, tomato and pasta.
 The sweet one is pain au chocolate and mango.

+I typed up to the end of the recipe and then my mum typed the last three links whilst I said the words.